-From after the adoption of the ACU in 2005 until 2009, the Army received overwhelmingly negative feedback from soldiers in combat operations in Afghanistan about the suitability of the FRACUs in UCP for the diverse Afghan backgrounds, terrains, and environments (see Figure 1).
-As a result, in the FY 2009 Supplemental Appropriations Act, Congress directed the Army to take immediate action to provide effective camouflage for personnel deployed to Afghanistan.
-In September 2009, the Army submitted a report to Congress on combat uniform camouflage that outlined a four-phased approach: Phase I Immediate Action, Phase II Build the Science, Phase III OEF Specific Camouflage, and Phase IV Army Combat Uniform Decision for a Long Term Multi-Environment Camouflage.
+From the adoption of the ACU in 2005 until 2009, the Army received overwhelmingly negative feedback from soldiers in combat operations in Afghanistan about the suitability of the FRACUs in UCP for the diverse Afghan backgrounds, terrains, and environments (see Figure 1).
+As a result, in the fiscal year (FY) 2009 Supplemental Appropriations Act, Congress directed the Army to take immediate action to provide effective camouflage for personnel deployed to Afghanistan (U.S. House of Representatives, 2009).
+In September 2009, the Army submitted a report to Congress on combat uniform camouflage that outlined a four-phased approach: Phase I-Immediate Action, Phase II-Build the Science, Phase III-OEF Specific Camouflage, and Phase IV-Army Combat Uniform Decision for a Long Term Multi-Environment Camouflage (Office of the Secretary of the Army, 2009).

 In November 2009, the Army completed Phase I by fielding two Army battalions (approximately 2,000 soldiers) with uniforms and OCIE in two different patterns.
 One camouflage pattern was Universal Camouflage Pattern-D (UCP-D)-a variant of UCP with coyote brown color added and less sand color-and the other pattern was commercial camouflage called MultiCam© produced by Crye Precision LLC.
-MultiCam©-a seven-color pattern that was in use at the time with U.S. Special Forces in Afghanistan-was a variation of the original Scorpion pattern considered by the Army earlier in the UCP decision.
+MultiCam©-a seven-color pattern that was in use at the time with U.S. Special Forces in Afghanistan-was a variation of the original Scorpion pattern considered by the Army earlier in the UCP decision (PM SPIE, PEO Soldier, 2013a, 2014c).

 From November 2009 to January 2010, the Army conducted Phase II, which involved soldier feedback of the two fielded patterns (MultiCam© and UCP-D) as well as photo simulation (pattern-in-picture) evaluations by soldiers of six camouflage patterns (UCP, MultiCam©, UCP-D, Mirage, Desert Brush, and a Navy pattern referred to as AOR2), inserted into photographs of eight different OEF sites.
-Soldiers overwhelmingly preferred both MultiCam© and UCP-D with an edge in preference toward MultiCam©.
-The photo simulation involved assessments of both the detectability (range at which pattern was detected) and blending performance (qualitative measure of how well the pattern blends into background).
-MultiCam© was harder to detect and blended slightly better than the other five camouflage patterns.
+Soldiers overwhelmingly preferred both MultiCam© and UCP-D with an edge in preference toward MultiCam© (PM SPIE, PEO Soldier, 2013a, 2014c).

-In February 2010, initiating Phase III, the Army selected MultiCam[©] as the pattern to be used on the Fire Resistant ACU (FRACU) and Organization Clothing and Individual Equipment (OCIE) for deploying soldiers to Afghanistan.
-The Army named the commercially available MultiCam© pattern as the OEF Camouflage Pattern (OEF CP).
+In February 2010, initiating Phase III, the Army selected MultiCam© as the pattern to be used on the FRACU and OCIE for deploying soldiers to Afghanistan.
+The Army named the commercially available MultiCam© pattern as the OEF camouflage pattern (OEF CP).
 Because schedule and speed of delivery was critical, the Army encouraged Crye to enter separate licensing agreements with the companies that printed the OEF CP on FRACUs and OCIE.
 In July 2010, the Army began fielding uniforms and OCIE in the OEF CP to deploying OEF soldiers.
-The Army was not privy to the specifics of the licensing agreements.
-However, the Army ended up paying about a 10% premium on every uniform or piece of camouflaged equipment that was camouflaged with OEF CP compared to uniforms and equipment with UCP.
-At the time, schedule and getting updated camouflaged uniforms and equipment to field as quickly as possible trumped affordability concerns-especially considering that uniforms for combat operations in Afghanistan were funded by overseas contingencies operations (OCO) accounts without the restrictions placed upon spending that is part of the Army's base budget.
+The Army ended up paying about a 10% premium on every uniform or piece of camouflaged equipment that was camouflaged with OEF CP compared to uniforms equipment with UCP (PM SPIE, PEO Soldier, 2013a, 2014c).
+At the time, schedule and getting updated camouflaged uniforms and equipment to field as quickly as possible trumped affordability concerns-especially considering that uniforms for combat operations in Afghanistan was funded by overseas contingencies operations (OCO) accounts.

-In December 2010, the Maneuver Center of Excellence (MCoE) outlined an 18-month-long competitive effort to lead a camouflage integrated product team (IPT) through the Phase IV effort for the Army's selection of the long-term combat uniform and OCIE camouflage strategy to be effective in desert/arid, transitional, and woodland/jungle environments.
-The goal was to present the results to Army leadership in the fall of 2012 for a decision.
+In December 2010, the Maneuver Center of Excellence (MCoE) outlined an 18month competitive effort to lead a camouflage integrated product team (IPT) through the Phase IV effort for the Army's selection of the long-term combat uniform and OCIE camouflage strategy to be effective in desert/arid, transitional, and woodland/jungle environments.
+The goal was to present the results to Army leadership in the fall of 2012 for a decision (Office of the Secretary of the Army, 2009).